madeyexz/madeyexz/README.md

 - 👨‍💻 Some of his projects are available at [https://github.com/madeyexz/](https://github.com/madeyexz/)

-- 📝 He sometimes writes articles on [My Notion Page](https://ianhsiao.notion.so/)
+- 📝 He sometimes writes articles on his [Notion Page](https://ianhsiao.notion.so/)

 - 📫 You can reach him at **ian.xiao@stu.pku.edu.cn**